Memac Ogilvy Label Tunisia (TUNISIA)

 Art Director(s): Gerald Heraud, Yassine Boughaba

-Agency Producer(s): Aziz M'Bazaia, Bedis Benamor, Moez Nemsi
+Agency Producer(s): Aziz M'Bazaia, Moez Nemsi, Bedis Benamor

-The event was turned into an online video, generating a 30% share rate and tens of thousands of calls for action, + 461% clickrates on Engagement Citoyen's website and countless media coverage everywhere.
+The message spread immediately (30% share rate), generating tens of thousands of calls for action, + 461% visits on Engagement Citoyen's website and countless media coverage everywhere.
 People spontaneously changed their social media profile picture into our second poster.
-Within a few hours, getting out and vote had become the ultimate act of the revolutionary process.
-In the evening it aired on all Tunisian and Arabic channel news.
-The
+Within a few hours, guetting out and vote had become the ultimate act of the revolutionary process.
+In the evening it was aired on all Tunisian and Arabic channel news.

 Engagement Citoyen is a non-profit organization that aims to promote Tunisians' democratic